siposm/oktatas-hft/_other-materials/project-work-requirements.md

 - The project work must be version controlled via git, starting from the very first steps.
 Please note, that this is not an “upload site”, so adding the project as a last step before deadline is not acceptable.
 - To the local git repository a remote must be connected.
 It must be created at github.com.
-- At github.com the repository’s name must be exactly: `ABC123_ADT_2021_22_2`, where the `ABC123` must be replaced with your own Neptun code with all capital letters, `ADT` is the subject’s name and `2021_22_2` is the semester identifier.
+- At github.com the repository’s name must be exactly: `ABC123_ADT_2022_23_1`, where the `ABC123` must be replaced with your own Neptun code with all capital letters, `ADT` is the subject’s name and `2022_23_1` is the semester identifier.
 Only the `ABC123` part should be changed, all other must remain as it stands here.
 - The repository’s visibility must be **private**!
-In the repository settings the `siposm` GitHub user must be added.
+In the repository settings the **lab teacher's** GitHub user must be added.
 (If GitHub asks about the role, it should be added as an **admin**.)
 After the invitation the invited user has to accept it manually, by hand so it will take some time.
 - During the development, as one-one unit of code is created it’s advised to commit the changes.
 In the project work **at least 25 commits** must be made.
 - Before the milestones (see later) the commits must be pushed to the remote repository.
 Commits can be pushed more often of course, but at least before each milestone.
 - Between the student and the instructor the code must be shared only via GitHub.
 Sending via email or other methods are not accepted.